- Treatment of all patients with type 1 diabetes

 Dosage & Administration

 Dosage is individual and determined by the physician in accordance with the needs of the patient.
-The average range of total daily insulin requirement for diabetes therapy ranges between 0.5 and 1.0 IU/Kg, dependent on the individual patients.
+The average range of total daily insulin requirement for maintenance therapy in type 1 diabetic patients lies between 0.5 and 1.0 IU/Kg.
+In pre-pubertal children it usually varies from 0.7 to 1.0 IU/ Kg.
+The daily insulin requirement may be higher in patients with insulin resistance (e.g. during puberty in the young or due to obesity) and lower in patients with endogenous insulin production or during the period of partial remission.
+Initial dosage for type 2 diabetic patients are often lower, e.g. 0.3 to 0.6 IU/ Kg/ Day.
 An injection should be followed within 30 minutes by a meal or snack containing carbohydrates.

 It is usually administered subcutaneously in the abdominal wall.
 The thigh, the gluteal region or the deltoid region may also be used.
 Subcutaneous injection into the abdominal wall ensures a faster absorption than from other injection sites.
 In order to avoid lipodystrophy, injection sites for a given insulin preparation should be rotated within an anatomic region.

-Inadequate dosing or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia.
-In type 1 diabetes, untreated hyperglycaemic events eventually leads to diabetic ketoacidosis which is potentially lethal.
+Inadequate dosing or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycemia.
+In type 1 diabetes, untreated hyperglycemic events eventually leads to diabetic ketoacidosis which is potentially lethal.

 Pregnancy and Lactation